robertgetino/configure-ad/README.md

 <img src="https://github.com/robertgetino/configure-ad/blob/79be43d12a9e7049ecbd2f8b50ac4513e9858df0/PowerShell.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In Step 3, I set up Remote Desktop and allow "all domain users" access to remote desktop.
-Next, I open PowerShell as an administrator and create a new file.
-In this file, I paste the contents of the script into it.
-Thirdly, I run the script and observe the accounts being created.
-Finally, I open ADUC (Active Directory Users and Computers) and observe the accounts in the proper OU (Organizational Unit).
+I'll then log into client-1 again and join it to the domain, then create another OU named "_CLIENTS" and drag client-1 to there.
+Back into client-1, I go into Remote Desktop and allow all users access to remote desktop, which allows any users access to the domain to log in remotely.
+Finally, I log back into dc-1 and open PowerShell_ise as an administrator and create a new file and paste a premade script into it.
+This will allow me to randomly generate employee accounts in the ADUC OU (_EMPLOYEES).
+As a test, I log into client-1 with one of the employee names and it works as intended.
 </p>
 <br />